TalmudLab/daf-renderer/README.md

 ![A picture sketching the spacer over the daf](https://github.com/Jutanium/daf-render-lib/blob/master/doc-pictures/Spacers%20Together.PNG)

-We can see above that there are many spacers, but we only need to worry about three of them.
+We can see above that there are many spacers, but we only need to worry about four of them.
 We will define them as such:
+- Start Spacer
 - Inner Spacer
 - Outer Spacer
 - Bottom Spacer